pedrojrv/ML_Nuclear_Data/Evaluated_Data/README.md

 # neutrons and protons

 Both the `protons` and `neutrons` directory contain the evaluation files for all nuclides including the `endf`, `jendl4.0`, and `tendl.2019` evaluations.
 Not every nuclide has all three evaluation files.
 All energies are provided in `MeV`.
+Once ENDF releases a more user-friendly format, this directory and `NucML` will be updated.
+In the meantime, the provided files are not meant to be complete.

 # Notebook

 `Notbooks`: this directory contains one notebook.
 It goes through various examples on how to use the NucML plotting utilities on various evaluations.
 Within this directory, there is also the `eval_dir_cleanup.py` script which deletes all other non necessary files that come with the evaluations download.

-# Downloading the Evaluation Files

-The ENDF files are quite heavy and are not included in the repository.
-Please download them <a src="TODO">here</a>.